-- 1. Maximum of ten (10) upper-division nursing credits will be considered. - 2.
-Maximum of four (4) courses will be considered. - 3.
+- 1. Maximum of eight (8) upper-division nursing credits will be considered. - 2.
+Maximum of two (2) courses will be considered. - 3.
 Courses must be within two (2) years. - 4.
 Courses must be from the first two (2) semester/terms of the nursing program to be considered for transfer. - 5.
 Courses occurring after the first two (2) semester/terms of the nursing program will not be considered for transfer. - 6.
-Courses the were repeated due to a non-passing grade or withdrawal will not be considered.
+Courses that were repeated due to a non-passing grade or withdrawal will not be considered.